Law Ting-tak

-Jasper Law Ting-tak (羅庭德) is a Hong Kong politician who is chairman of the North District Council.
+Jasper Law Ting-tak (羅庭德) is a Hong Kong politician who is a former chairman of the North District Council.
 Law ran as an independent in the 2019 District Council elections and won his seat on a comfortable majority.

 Law is considered a localist, which is to say that he stands for resistance to encroachment by the Chinese Communist Party into the affairs of Hong Kong.
 He is stridently anti-government, aspiring to "win Government House, and become part of the governing alliance of the administration" under a new constitution.
 Turning only 25 in 2019, Law is the first of such politician to chair a District Council in Hong Kong.

 Advocacies

 Law's interest naturally lies in happenings in the North District.
 He advocates for a holistic planning and development strategies to minimise red tape and maximise effectiveness.
 He also stands up for the conservation of an indigenous Indian temple in Kwan Tei, Fanling.